 Don’t block the path of a moose.
 The animals may look like lumbering giants but they are capable of fast moves in your direction.

 Toward the end of the hike, when we were almost back to Swiftcurrent Motor Inn, a commotion in the woods alerted us to a mother black bear (although she was colored brown) and her three cubs.
-The Road Scholar hikers oohed, ahed and snapped photos as mamma ate berries while the three cubs chased behind her.
+The Road Scholar hikers oohed, ahed and snapped photos (from an appropriate distance) as mamma ate berries while the three cubs chased behind her.

 Give bears a wide berth.
 You’re in their territory.
 Watch quietly and DON’T approach them.